viccro/cryptidSightings/dataDict/appendix.md

 ## Evidence Classification
 ###	Physical
-objects that can be touched, like animal parts.
+Objects that can be touched, like animal parts.
+Sometimes referred to as "real" evidence.
 #### Recommended physical evidence terms supplement to the WFS report terms:
 * Animal (whole)
 * Animal (part)